abstract-333/phoenician-transliterator/README.md

 - 🎨 Styled with Tailwind CSS and Lucide icons
 - 📦 Built with React + Vite for blazing speed

+## 🛡 Authorship & Notice

+This project was originally created by [Bashar Hasan](https://github.com/abstract-333) as a tribute to ancient cultures and languages.
+Please see [NOTICE.md](./NOTICE.md) for more details on authorship, purpose, and usage guidelines.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.